 Orthogonal Shear Stress moving through the contact zone - image to left.

 The Hertzian Contact Stress contact-stresses lead to Octahedral shear-stress and Orthogonal shear-stresses under the surface at the contact.
 The image to the left schematically illustrates how a cylinder rolling over a flat body in the absence of friction develops subsurface stresses.
-The stress created just below the centre of the contact is the maximum shear stress (octahedral).
+The stress created just below the center of the contact is the maximum shear stress (octahedral).
 We have calculated this in some detail using the analysis above.
 It occurs at 45° to the contact surface.

 Orthogonal shear stresses which are oriented parallel and perpendicular to the contact surface are created in-front of and behind the point of contact.
 The leading orthogonal stress has the opposite sign of the trailing stress.
 The magnitudes of the orthogonal stresses are always lower than the magnitude of the octahedral shear stress.
 However, the range of the orthogonal stresses is higher than the octahedral stress and is thought to be a more potent contributor to the development of contact fatigue damage.
 The Orthogonal Shear Stress is believed to be significant with respect to 'sub-surface Fatigue Cracks'.